-- A. Except on corner lots, and as in one (1) above there is no required side yard; - B. On a corner lot, the side or rear yard abutting the street shall be twenty (20) feet; - C. Twenty (20) foot rear yard; and - D. Additional setbacks may be required as specified in Sections 411 and 418. - Findings: The subject site is a corner lot.
+- A. Except on corner lots, and as in one (1) above there is no required side yard; - B. On a corner lot, the side or rear yard abutting the street shall be twenty (20) feet; - C. Twenty (20) foot rear yard; and - D. Additional setbacks may be required as specified in Sections 411 and 418.

+The subject site is a corner lot.
 The NW 185th Avenue frontage is the front lot line, as it is the shortest of the two street frontage dimensions, as described in Section 106-113.1.
 The property frontage on NW West Union Road is a street side yard as described in subsection B above.
 The southern property line is considered to be a side yard, therefore there is no required setback per subsection A above.
-The proposed canopy meets the 20-foot rear yard setback from the east property line per subsection C above.
+The proposed convenience store and fuel canopy meet the front, side and rear setback requirements.